 - Can the device receive messages from another Twilio number (non-Alphanumeric Sender ID), or with a shorter one-segment (non-concatenated) body?

 - Can other devices using the same mobile carrier receive your messages?

 If you can rule out all of the above issues, Twilio's Support team can help investigate what went wrong with delivering your message.
-Please collect 3 or more message SIDs in your SMS logs from the last 24 hours that show these same issues, and Open a support request.
+Please collect 3 or more Message SIDs in your Messaging logs from the last 24 hours that show these same issues, and open a support request.

 A note about error handling when using Messaging Services

 If you are using a Messaging Service to send outbound messages, instead of passing a specific "From" number or sender ID, Twilio's API behavior will be slightly different for some errors.
 Specifically, in some cases a 2XXXX series error (such as 21610) will occur after the API request has been accepted, rather than being returned as an API-level error.

 This behavior difference is because Messaging Services handles API requests in a highly efficent way, which enables you to send more API requests in a short time.
 When you make a request to send a message using a Messaging Service, Twilio performs initial validation on your API request to ensure your parameters are valid.
 After the message record is created in our system, we perform a full validation, including choosing the best sender from your Messaging Service sender pool.

 Scenario 1 – Passing a specific sender as your "From" parameter: